robosoft-ai/smacc2_docs/docs/source/repositories.rst

 SMACC Repo
 ------------

-The `SMACC2 <https://github.com/robosoft-ai/SMACC>`_ Repository for ROS1 can be found here:
+The `SMACC <https://github.com/robosoft-ai/SMACC>`_ Repository for ROS1 can be found here:

 .. code-block:: console